December 2, 2024

 Dashers are not paid an hourly wage.
 Instead they are compensated using an algorithm that factors in:

-- Time
+• Time

-- Distance
+• Distance

-- Location
+• Location

-- Promotions
+• Promotions

-- Tips
+• Tips

-We’re not going to try to explain the pay model in detail here for two reasons: (1) it’s so complicated that even DoorDash doesn’t explain it fully on their website, and (2) it changes according to the needs of DoorDash, regardless of how that affects drivers.
 Basically, if you work in an area with a high base rate (San Francisco, Houston, Dallas-Fort Worth, Phoenix, Washington DC, Atlanta, Los Angeles, Chicago, New York City, Boston, Miami), constantly seek out promotions, and only get good tips, you can earn at the top of your potential on DoorDash.
 Otherwise, you’re going to be average or below.

 The DoorDash website claims that Dashers make $25 per hour in the United States.
-If you take a second to verify that elsewhere, you’ll find that Glassdoor puts it somewhere closer to $20 per hour, with a maximum wage topping out at $30 per hour, whereas Indeed sets the average around $16 per hour.
-The truth is that there is no guaranteed hourly wage while driving for DoorDash so the pay can be extremely variable—you could conceivably go out to work and make $0 for your effort.
+If you take a second to verify that elsewhere, you’ll find that Glassdoor puts it somewhere closer to $20 per hour, with a maximum wage topping out at $30 per hour, whereas Indeed sets the average around $16 per hour

 What About DoorDash Expenses?

-Great question: Dashers have to pay for taxes, fuel, parking, tolls, car repairs, and maintenance out of their DoorDash wages.
+Great question: Dashers have to pay taxes, fuel, parking, tolls, car repairs, and maintenance out of their DoorDash wages.
 So even if you’re earning at the high end of the scale, say around $30 per hour, that rate could come down significantly after deducting all of your costs.
-And if you’re in a city with a lower base rate and you have a slow shift, it could end up costing you to drive for DoorDash.

-DoorDash recently announced a fuel subsidy in the U.S. to try to combat high gas prices but it only offers drivers 10% cash back on fuel purchases or $5 per week.
+DoorDash recently announced a fuel subsidy in the U.S. to try to combat high gas prices, but it only offers drivers 10% cash back on fuel purchases or $5 per week.
 That’s not enough to negate the rapidly increasing cost of fuel.

 So before you start Dashing, you need to ask yourself two critical questions:

-- Is DoorDash worth it after taxes?
+1. Is DoorDash worth it after taxes?

-- Is DoorDash worth it with gas prices constantly going up?
+2. Is DoorDash worth it with gas prices constantly going up?

-In some cities, at some times of the day, if you have a highly fuel efficient vehicle, and you write off your mileage, the answer is MAYBE.
+In some cities, at some times of the day, if you have a highly fuel-efficient vehicle and you write off your mileage, the answer is MAYBE.
 But it’s far from a sure thing.
-And it’s certainly not predictable income even at the best of times.
+And it’s certainly not predictable income, even at the best of times.

 DoorDash Pitfalls